Historical data is so outdated

 The in-session difference

 Historical data works on past insights, while real-time analytics usually lag minutes behind consumer engagement.
-In-session marketing (ISM) instantaneously synthesizes clickstream data using advanced AI and machine learning to truly understand the intent of every visitor (even anonymous) the moment a site event occurs.
+In-session marketing instantaneously synthesizes clickstream data using AI to truly understand the intent of every visitor (even anonymous) the moment a site event occurs.

 In-session marketing platforms deliver predictive segmentation of all users (yes, anonymous included), instantly triggered experiences and immediate results.
 Further, the lack of any data latency with in-session marketing enables ecommerce brands to act on the most viable insights.
 Poor data costs U.S. businesses $600 billion yearly.
 Avoid adding to this number by finding a better source of truth than historical data or near real-time analytics.